a-memme/kickstarter_analysis/README.md

 ## Overview of Project
 Performing analysis on crowdfunding data, with specific interest in theatre (play) campaign outcomes in relation to their launch dates and funding goals.
 ### Purpose
-To discover and provide insight on how the financial goals and specific launch dates of theatre campaigns affect their success,failure, and cancel rates.
+To discover and provide insight on how the financial goals of play campaigns and launch dates of theatre campaigns affect their success,failure, and cancel rates.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 In order to perform analysis on theatre outcomes based on their launch dates, a number of variables were isolated from the dataset using a Pivot Table in Excel.
 Before this could be done, a new column of data needed to be created using the YEAR function in Excel to formulate data for the year in which respective campaigns' launch dates took place. (picture below).